refinedev/refine/documentation/docs/tutorial/1-getting-started/antd/3-generate-crud-pages.md

 ## How to use Inferencer

-The `@refinedev/inferencer` package provides the `<AntdInferencer/>` component, which can be imported from `@refinedev/inferencer/antd`.
-It used to generate CRUD pages based on your API response with Ant Design components.
+The `@refinedev/inferencer` package provides the `<AntdInferencer/>` component, which can be imported from `@refinedev/inferencer/antd` and is used to generate CRUD pages based on your API response with Ant Design components.

 The `<AntdInferencer/>` component is used for passing appropriate values to the `resources` prop of the `<Refine/>` component in `App.tsx` as shown below: